 Therefore, I started partnering with local senior centers to offer free chess lessons to seniors, starting with Millburn, my hometown.
 With the help of Mrs. Jaimee Hawkins, I was able to teach chess in the Millburn Public Library after school.
 While Covid-19 effectively shut down any in-person classes, it opened the door for online training, allowing us to reach out to a broader audience.
-I hope our classes can introduce chess to seniors in a fun and enjoyable manner as well as encourage them to include chess in their daily routine to help them keep their minds sharp.

 Meet Our Team

-Public Outreach Manager
+Public Outreach Director